Estimating Large Language Model Capabilities without Labeled Test Data: Experiments

-We compare ICL accuracy estimation performance given different $k$-shot ICL accuracy observations (Table \ref{tab:vary_shot}) for LLaMA-13B on MMLU datasets.
-The table shows that the meta-model produces a slightly better ICL accuracy estimation for 4-shot settings than for 5-shot settings.
-This correlates with the fact that the standard deviation for 5-shot accuracies (11.46) is slightly higher than for 4-shot accuracies (11.22).

-\subsection{Effect of unlabeled data and confidence vector dimensions}
+\subsection{Effect of Unlabeled Data and Confidence Vector Dimensions}

-We now study confidence feature vector ablations by varying the number of unlabeled test data $m$ in each dataset and the dimension of the confidence vector $d_c$.
-We test on the OPT-13B on MCQA datasets using the XGBoost meta-model.
-Figure \ref{fig:heat_map} shows an increase in $m$ enables better accuracy estimation as we reduce the average MAE from 3.92 (averaged across all $d_c$) for $m=200$ to 2.56 for $m=1000$.
+We now study confidence feature vector ablations by varying the number of unlabeled test examples $m$ in each unseen dataset and the dimension of the confidence vector $d_{conf}$.
+We test with OPT-13B on MCQA datasets using the XGBoost meta-model since we achieve the lowest MAE in this setting.
+Figure \ref{fig:heat_map} shows that increasing $m$ enables better accuracy estimation, reducing the average MAE (across all $d_{conf}$) from 3.92 for $m=200$ to 2.56 for $m=1000$.
 Note that increasing $m$ requires performing additional LLM inferences on unlabeled examples, so leveraging unlabeled test data is constrained by computational cost considerations.
-We then measure the marginal reduction in average MAE with each 200 increase in $m$ and find a decreasing pattern: 0.877, 0.27, 0.154, and 0.059, respectively from $m=200$ to $m=1000$.
-The decreasing pattern suggests there exists an ideal number of unlabeled test examples $m$ to optimize the tradeoff between improving estimation performance and inference cost.
-The quality of our accuracy estimates does not vary much as we change the confidence vector dimension $d_c$.
+The quality of our accuracy estimates does not vary much as we change the confidence vector dimension $d_{conf}$, as shown in Figure \ref{fig:heat_map}.